make-42/stylix/docs/src/configuration.md

 If `stylix.base16Scheme` is undeclared, Stylix generates a color scheme based on the wallpaper using [matugen](https://github.com/InioX/matugen).
 Note that more colorful images tend to yield better results.
+The polarity can be schewed towards a dark or light theme with:

 - ```nix
   {